rikoz/simplepay-wordpress/readme.txt

 - Added encryption key to button URLs
 - Added redirect url to button parameters
-- Fixed bug when reenabling the plugin with an already configured checkout page
+- Fixed bug when enabling the plugin with an already configured checkout page

 = 1.2.1 (February 25, 2016) =